 Practicing as an agricultural engineer without an active license is illegal in every state.
 Typical penalties include civil fines, forfeited income, and in some states criminal charges on repeat offenses.

-Practicing agricultural engineering without an active license violates state law across the country.
-Violators face civil fines and must forfeit any income earned while unlicensed.
-States vary in their enforcement approach.
-Some impose criminal penalties for repeat offenses, typically resulting in short jail sentences.
-The specific consequences depend on state regulations and the number of prior violations.
+Practicing agricultural engineering without a valid license violates state law across the country.
+Violators face civil fines and must forfeit any income earned through unlicensed work.
+States impose criminal penalties for repeat offenses, including potential jail time.
+The specific consequences vary by state and offense history.

 Employment change 2024 to 2034.
 Flagged as a bright-outlook occupation.